jlfranklin/techbook/docs/03-privacy/privacy-incident-response.md

-    The Information Security Officer should also determine, to the extent possible and at the earliest stage of the privacy incident, whether the privacy incident involves governmentissued credit cards or individuals’ financial information, such as bank account numbers used for direct deposit of credit card reimbursements, or any benefit information.
+    The Information Security Officer should also determine, to the extent possible and at the earliest stage of the privacy incident, whether the privacy incident involves government issued credit cards or individuals’ financial information, such as bank account numbers used for direct deposit of credit card reimbursements, or any benefit information.
 If so, the Information Security Officer should immediately notify the the Bixal chief financial officer or federal COR representitive.
 The BISO will notify the affected bank(s)